cs1302uga/cs1302-tutorials/lambda/lambda.rst

    //         1          |3|                       2                         |
    //                                    the lambda expression

-1. First, a reference variable named ``shout`` is declared with type ``Consumer<String>``;
+1. First, a reference variable named ``shout`` is declared with the type ``Consumer<String>``;

 2. A lambda expression is used to **create an object** that has one method